-Use the appropriate instrument-specific KAPA Library Quantification Kit for Illumina sequencing platforms (Kapa Biosystems).
-Dilute 2-5 $\mu$ l of the library using a 100,000-fold dilution and use this as the template for quantification.
+Use the appropriate instrument-specific library quantification kit for Illumina NGS libraries.
+Dilute $2-5~\mu l$ of the library using a 100,000-fold dilution and use this as the template for quantification.
 Since the adapters result in an approximately 140-bp increase in the DNA fragment size, adjust the length accordingly to calculate the concentration of your library.
 For example, for a 200 bp DNA input, and taking into account the distribution of fragment size, it is recommended to use 300 bp as the approximate size for calculating library concentration.